macadmins/sofa/web/getting-started.md

 Hello 👋,

-**SOFA** supports MacAdmins by efficiently tracking and surfacing information on updates for macOS and iOS.
-It consists of a machine-readable feed and user-friendly web interface, providing continuously up-to-date information on XProtect data, OS updates, and the details bundled in those releases.
+**SOFA** supports MacAdmins by efficiently tracking and surfacing information on updates for macOS and iOS and now other Apple platforms.
+It consists of a machine-readable feed and user-friendly web interface, providing continuously up-to-date information on XProtect data, OS updates, and esential details and numbers bundled in Apple's security releases.

+🌟 Please star us on GitHub to show your support!
+If SOFA aids your daily work, consider to [become a sponsor to Mac Admins Open Source](https://github.com/sponsors/macadmins?o=esb) to help improve this and other free community resources.

 ## Web UI Overview